jonuoha60/TodoApp-DragnDrop/README.md

 You will see a local development server running at: http://localhost:5173/

-This will hot-reload any changes you make to the project files.

-** Required NPM Packages
-Make sure these core packages are installed (already handled if you run npm install):

-npm install react react-dom react-router-dom axios react-beautiful-dnd If you need to manually install any:

 You must have Vite installed globally or use the npm run dev script directly.

 All authentication tokens and user sessions are handled using localStorage.

-Backend API endpoints should be updated in axios requests if you deploy to production. replace all fetched api in the frontend with your local ip address